Blaikham History, Family Crest & Coats of Arms

 The surname Blaikham was first found in Durham but also in other areas of Britain including John Blakeman who was listed in Devon during the reign of Henry III and in Norfolk where Blacheman filius Aedwardi was listed in the Pipe Rolls of 1166.
 Jordanus filius Blakeman was listed in the Pipe Rolls of Hampshire of 1188.
 A few years later the Pipe Rolls of 1206 listed John Blakeman in Surrey.

 Early History of the Blaikham family

-Another 245 words (18 lines of text) covering the years 108 and 1086 are included under the topic Early Blaikham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blaikham research.
+Another 123 words (9 lines of text) covering the years 108 and 1086 are included under the topic Early Blaikham History in all our PDF Extended History products and printed products wherever possible.

 Blaikham Spelling Variations

 The name, Blaikham, occurred in many references, and from time to time, it was spelt Blackman, Blachman, Blackmann and others.

 Early Notables of the Blaikham family (pre 1700)